 Hello, me and my roommate are planning on takings a trip for about 5 months traveling around southeast asia and doing volunteer work and seeing the world.
 One of the most confusing things for me to figure out is if we are going to need traveler's insurance?
 Everything I read is so back and forth, some say I do and some say I shouldn't waste my money on it.
 I have no idea what I need.
 I have traveled before but for only like one month at a time or so, never 5 months with just one other person.
 We are just trying to figure out our best option to make sure we don't get screwed while overseas!

 Why would you risk not getting insurance?
-Especially for a long period of 5 months, seems a no brainer to me! over 4 years agoAnswered by Webhound via WorldNomads.com
+Especially for a long period of 5 months, seems a no brainer to me! almost 5 years agoAnswered by Webhound via WorldNomads.com

 Hi Elise, Katrina from WorldNomads.com here.